sictweb/bti425-2020/notes/angular-forms-validation-intro.md

 <input id="website" name="website" [(ngModel)]="website" pattern="(http|https)://[\w-]+(\.[\w-]+)+([\w.,@?^=%&amp;:/~+#()_-]*[\w@?^=%&amp;/~+#()_-])?">
 ```

-The regex provided here must include the scheme prefix, and matches most common URLs.
+The regex provided here ensures that the input data must include the scheme prefix, and that it matches most common URLs.

 If you add a template reference variable, then you can notify the form user of problems via the (for example) `website.errors?.pattern` property.